yumagia/yumagia.dev/content/projects/2025-MinneHack/index.md

 +++
-title = "MinneHack Project"
-description = "Project for 2025 MinneHack"
-date = 2025-02-09
+title = "Scrungic Multiplayer Game" description = "A silly 3D multiplayer game which started from the 2025 MinneHack" date = 2025-02-09
 [extra]
 start_date = "09 Feb 2025"